-AMA member Matt Lecuyer, MD, is an attending physician at Children’s National in Washington.
+AMA member Matt Lecuyer, MD, is an attending physician at Children’s National Medical Center in Washington, DC.
 Previously, he was a pediatric emergency medicine fellow at Brown University.
-He has gone through Match twice and is thrilled with the results.
+He has gone through the Match twice and is thrilled with the results.

-But he knows how stressful it is, not because of the process of submitting a rank list, but because of the emotions and the churning thoughts leading up to Match Day.
+But he knows how stressful it is, not because of the process of submitting a Match rank-order list, but because of the emotions and the churning thoughts leading up to Match Day.
 He has several pieces of advice for students about to go through Match ranking.
-The deadline for medical students participating in the 2020 Match to certifying their Match rank-order list is Feb.
-26.
+The deadline for medical students participating in the 2021 Match to certify their Match rank-order list is March 3.

-The first is probably what most medical students would like to hear: Follow your heart.
+In terms of advice Dr. Lecuyer would offer, his first piece is probably what most medical students would like to hear: Follow your heart.

 “Fourth year of medical school is filled with stress,” Dr. Lecuyer said.
-“You take your [USMLE] Step 2, which is your clinical knowledge and clinical skills.
+“You take your [USMLE] Step 2, which is your clinical knowledge [the clinical skills portion of the exam is cancelled this year].
 That’s stressful.
 And when it’s time to apply for residency, everyone asks themselves, ‘How many programs do I apply to?
 Am I a competitive applicant?’

 “Then you submit your application and you’re stressed out about interviewing.
 And you go on interviews and wonder, ‘Oh, did I say the right thing?
 Did I make the best first impression?
 Is this program going to want me as much as I want it?’
 And then you get to the rank list, and you’re stressed out about that too.”